yangfcm/algorithm-js/readme.md

 - Create a binary search tree with minimal height based on a ascend-sorted array - `minimalTree.js`
 - Create an array of all the nodes at each depth. - `listOfDepths.js`

+`ds/graph`

+- Implement a graph class and its relevant methods, including DFS and BFS - `graph.js`

 ## JS-specific

 `/js`